AFLplusplus/AFLplusplus/benchmark/README.md

  [*] multicore test-instr-persist-shmem run 2 of 2, execs/s: 1175584.09
  [*] Average execs/sec for this test across all runs was: 1177703.38 [*] Results have been written to the benchmark-results.jsonl file.
- [*] Results have been written to the COMPARISON file.
+ [*] Results have been written to the COMPARISON.md file.
 ```

 By default, the script will use a number of parallel fuzzers equal to your